1) Promote Awareness and Encourage Implementation of the Guidelines

 In this work stream, the USNCP’s primary function is to assist affected parties, when appropriate, in their efforts to reach a mutually satisfactory resolution through the offer of mediation services.
 The USNCP does not make a determination as to whether the enterprise that is subject to the Specific Instance has acted consistently with the Guidelines nor does the USNCP have legal authority to investigate, prosecute or adjudicate issues submitted under this process.

 Acceptance of the Specific Instance is in no way an acknowledgement of or determination on the merits of the claims presented, but merely an offer to facilitate neutral, third-party mediation or conciliation to assist the parties in voluntary, confidential and good faith efforts to reach a cooperative resolution of their concerns.
 Entering into such mediation or conciliation in no way implies that the parties will reach agreement.
 In mediation, the parties are responsible for arriving at their own solution, and the process is designed to create an environment for cooperative problem solving between the parties.

-Melike Yetken, Larry Memmott, and Alan Krill comprise the Office of the USNCP in the Economic and Business Affairs Bureau at the State Department.
+Melike Yetken and Briana Wagner comprise the Office of the USNCP in the Economic and Business Affairs Bureau at the U.S. Department of State.